RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

 # Migrating to version v1.0.0

-This guide is for the users who want to migrate their old Terraform configurations (`RedisLabs/rediscloud` `< v1.0.0`) to the latest version.
+This guide is for the users who want to migrate their old Terraform configurations to `v1.0.0`.

 The migration is safe, simple and will not alter any of the existing resources in your infrastructure.
 The process is as follows: